Delaware Corporation $249

 A resident of any country may be appointed as Director.
 A minimum of one director is required.
 Corporate directors and officers are not permitted.

 Officers must be individuals, may be a resident of any country.
-Positions of president, secretary and treasure are mandatory for each corporation.
+Positions of president, secretary and treasurer are mandatory for each corporation.

 One individual may be appointed as director, president, secretary and treasurer.